AI Failures in the Eyes of the Downstream Developer: A First Look at Concerns, Practices, and Challenges: Discussion and Implications

-(2) \ul{\textit{Model Development and Testing:}} Developers frequently adopted practices related to model development and testing, especially for the subthemes of \textit{test and evaluate AI model safety} and \textit{improve safety assurance by iteratively refining models and systems} as indicated in~\cref{fig:dev-process}, which are found even more frequently when dealing with model behaviour concerns in AI safety (see~\cref{fig:RQ2-survey}).
+(2) \ul{\textit{Model Development and Testing:}} Developers frequently adopted practices related to model development and testing, especially for the subthemes of \textit{test and evaluate AI model \mbox{failures}} and \textit{\mbox{mitigate failures} by iteratively refining models and systems} as indicated in Figure ~\ref{fig:practice-process}, which are found even more frequently when dealing with model behaviour concerns in AI failures (see~\cref{fig:RQ2-survey}).
 However, frequent failures in the AI incident database raise questions about their effectiveness.
-In fact, we observed varying levels of systematic and comprehensive approaches, with some participants testing AI safety by randomly probing a few examples.
+In fact, we observed varying levels of systematic and comprehensive approaches, with some participants investigating potential AI failures by randomly probing a few examples.
 Others invested more effort, evaluating real-time data using a combination of automated metrics and human assessment.
-Recent machine learning research has introduced methods to assess bias~\cite{salewski2023incontext}, toxicity contents~\cite{shaikh2022second}, reliability~\cite{wang2023on}, with various treatments~\cite{jung2024a, chen2023holistic}.
+Recent machine learning research has introduced methods to assess bias~\citep{salewski2023incontext}, toxicity contents~\citep{shaikh2022second}, reliability~\citep{wang2023on}, with various treatments~\citep{jung2024a, chen2023holistic}.
 However, knowledge gaps, insufficient documentation, and lack of policies hinder developers from effectively leveraging these methods.
 To mitigate this knowledge transfer gap, downstream developers should actively seek out new techniques.
-Given the rapid pace of advancements, aggregator platforms like Reddit or Twitter~\cite{aniche2018modern} can serve as valuable resources for staying updated on emerging AI safety solutions.
-However, developers should also be mindful as not all sources on the Internet are trustworthy, which could cause backfire if adopt blindly.
+Given the rapid pace of advancements, aggregator platforms like Reddit or Twitter~\citep{aniche2018modern} can serve as valuable resources for staying updated on emerging failure mitigation solutions and further discourse on ensuring the general AI safety.
+However, developers should also be mindful as not all sources on the Internet are trustworthy, which could cause backfire if adopted blindly.